IBM-Watson/wex-wdc-alchemylanguage/README.md

 ### Creating the AlchemyAPI service and application in Bluemix

 A new AlchemyAPI service must be created via the ACE Bluemix web UI.
-The AlchemyAPI service cannot be created via the commandline.
+The AlchemyAPI service cannot be created via the command line.
 Navigate to https://bluemix.net and use the UI to create a new AlchemyAPI service.
 Notice that you are required to provide your AlchemyAPI key when the service is created.
 For the sake of the example, we have chosen to name the service `wex-AlchemyLanguage`.
 Notice that "user-provided" is the only available service plan for AlchemyAPI right now.

 Return to the dashboard and create a new application with Liberty for Java.
 Bind your AlchemyAPI service to your new application.